1n1/op/README.md

     /root/op/files/etc/nginx/nginx_signing.key

-5 minutes latter, you get a request of "do_whatever_buz" with parameters "foo" and "bar" on another server (lets say, customer57os26srv34)... what a mess... easy:
+5 minutes latter, you get a request of "do_whatever_buz" with parameters "foo" and "bar" on another server (lets say, customer57os26srv34)... what a mess...
+easy:

     cd /root/op
     ./op --request do_whatever_buz foo bar

 All op invocations (except the help) are logged, including command output, file diffs, user/sudo-user calling the program, etc...

-Optionally, if you setup an MTA in the host where ```op``` is called, you can send output of changes and errors by mail.
+Optionally, you can send notifications of changes, errors, or even normal runs, and the log file by HTTP.

 This script is just a convention to call to other custom scripts, the same you maybe calling to Ansible, or Puppet, or a Nagios check, or a complex SQL, on those custom scripts, below the shell umbrella.
 The purposse is to simply have them called on a repeatable, auditable and easy to remember or discover way.

 ## Examples

 You can continue reading the [WORKFLOW](./WORKFLOW.md) to get more instructions, and the [MANUAL](MANUAL.md) while writing your own recipes.

 You can browse [the op-examples](https://github.com/1n1/op-examples) to get a feeling on howto use this tool.